spatie/wordpress-mailcoach/readme.txt

 ![](https://blog.mailcoach.de-fra1.upcloudobjects.com/WNYT3ePe9wh2UTVBBv103zmoXtXHqmn3JSGzQFls.png)

 ## Using Mailcoach

 ### Setting up your credentials

-Before we can proceed, we need an API Token and Mailcoach URL.
-You can find this information in the settings of your Mailcoach profile on your Mailcoach instance.
+Before we can proceed, you'll need an API Token and the Mailcoach URL, which can be obtained from your Mailcoach profile settings.

 1. Log in to your Mailcoach instance and access your Mailcoach profile settings.
 2. Create a new API Token.